CtrlK

 Completeness

-Clearly answers both 'what' (implement CQRS for scalable architectures) and 'when' (explicit 'Use when' clause covering separating read/write models, optimizing query performance, or building event-sourced systems).
+Clearly answers both 'what' (Implement CQRS for scalable architectures) and 'when' with an explicit 'Use when...' clause covering three trigger scenarios: separating read/write models, optimizing query performance, and building event-sourced systems.

 3 / 3